angela1C/angela1C/README.md

 A personal website using HTML5, CSS, JavaScript and the JavaScript library D3 for some basic visualisations.

 - **Programming-for-Data-Analysis-Simulation-Project-2019**
-Simulating a real-world phenomenon using Python's `numpy.random`.
-I chose to simulate the World Happiness Score, in particular the main determinants of happiness at country levels across the world as reported in the [World Happiness Report(https://worldhappiness.report).
+Simulating a real-world phenomenon using Python's `numpy.random` module.
+I chose to simulate the World Happiness Score, in particular the main determinants of happiness at country levels across the world as reported in the [World Happiness Report](https://worldhappiness.report).

 - **Programming-for-Data-Analysis-Random-Numbers-Project-2019**
 Explaining the overall use of Python’s `numpy.random package`and in particular the use of  its simple random data functions,  permutations functions and distributions functions as well as the use of seeds in generating pseudorandom numbers.